Marshalltown, Iowa

-Marshalltown is a city in and the county seat of Marshall County, Iowa, United States, located along the Iowa River.
-It is the seat and most populous settlement of Marshall County and the 16th largest city in Iowa, with a population of 27,591 at the 2020 census.
+Marshalltown is a city in Marshall County, Iowa, United States and is the county seat of the county.
+With a population of 27,591 at the 2020 census, it is the 16th largest city in the state.
 Marshalltown is home to the Iowa Veterans Home and Marshalltown Community College.

 History

 Henry Anson was the first European settler in what is now called Marshalltown.
 In April 1851, Anson found what he described as “the prettiest place in Iowa.”
 On a high point between the Iowa River and Linn Creek, Anson built a log cabin.
 A plaque at 112 West Main Street marks the site of the cabin.
 In 1853 Anson named the town Marshall, after Marshall, Michigan, a former residence of his.

-The town became Marshalltown in 1862 because another Marshall already existed in Henry County, Iowa (In 1880, Marshall's name changed to Wayland).
+The town became Marshalltown in 1862 because another Marshall already existed in Henry County (In 1880, Marshall's name changed to Wayland).
 With the help of Potawatomi chief Johnny Green, Anson persuaded early settlers to stay in the area.
 In the mid-1850s, Anson donated land for a county courthouse.
 Residents donated money for the building's construction.

 In 1863 the title of county seat transferred from the village of Marietta to Marshalltown.
+This event was the result of a considerable amount of political wrangling bordering on warfare.
+The determining factor was the location of the east/west railroad across Iowa and the winning company was the Cedar Rapids & Missouri River railroad under lease by the pioneer parent of the Chicago Northwestern Railway.

 The young town then began growing.
 By 1900, Marshalltown had 10,000 residents.
 Many industries began developing in Marshalltown, like Fisher Controls, Lennox International and Marshalltown Company.

 Marshalltown plays a small but significant role in the life of Ebe Dolliver, a main character in MacKinlay Kantor's Pulitzer Prize-winning novel "Andersonville" (1955).